UM-LPM/GIANT/docs/GenIATraP_add_new_problem_domain.md

 ### **Step 6: Test and Validate**

 Once you have implemented the core logic and configurations for your new problem domain:
 - Test the simulation to ensure that agents behave as expected and interact correctly with the environment.
 - Validate the fitness evaluation to ensure it reflects the desired performance metrics (e.g., agents should be rewarded for winning, surviving, or completing objectives).
 - Iterate on your implementation to fix any issues or improve the agent's performance.

+## Next Step
+To see which problem domains are already included in the platform, check out the [existing problem domains](/docs/GenIATraP_problem_domains.md).